magiblot/tvision/README.md

 If you just want to test the demo applications:

 * Unix systems: you'll have to build Turbo Vision yourself.
 You may follow the [build instructions](#build-linux) below.
-* Windows: you can find up-to-date binaries in the [Actions](https://github.com/magiblot/tvision/actions?query=branch:master+event:push) section.
+* Windows/DOS: you can find up-to-date binaries in the [Actions](https://github.com/magiblot/tvision/actions?query=branch:master+event:push) section.
 Click on the first successful workflow (with a green tick) in the list.
 At the bottom of the workflow page, as long as you have logged in to GitHub, you'll find an *Artifacts* section with the following files:
-    * `examples-dos32.zip`: 32-bit executables built with Borland C++.
-No Unicode support.
     * `examples-x86.zip`: 32-bit executables built with MSVC.
 Windows Vista or later required.
     * `examples-x64.zip`: 64-bit executables built with MSVC. x64 Windows Vista or later required.
+    * `examples-dos.zip`: 16-bit DOS executables built with Borland C++.
+No Unicode support.
+    * `examples-dpmi32.zip`: 32-bit Windows/DOS executables built with Borland C++.
+No Unicode support.

 ## Build environment